-Give spinach a chance!
-These frozen spinach recipes will change the way your kids view the misunderstood green.
+These frozen spinach recipes will change the way you and your kids view thi misunderstood green.

-Raw spinach is wonderful in salads, but frozen spinach is a lot more versatile when it comes to these easy recipes.
+And raw spinach is wonderful in salads, these frozen spinach recipes are a lot more versatile.

 This classic dip features spinach leaves and artichoke hearts.
 Two veggies in one mean you’ll get twice the nutrition!

 Made of mayo, sour cream, and cheese, this dip is ridiculously rich, creamy, and cheesy.
 It’s such a smart way to disguise the vegetables.

 It’s so good, even the kids won’t mind the greens.
 Trust me, even without chips or crackers, they’ll inhale this dip.